 Can I Take Supplements While Fasting?

-Yes, absolutely.
-A few examples include magnesium, alpha-lipoic acid, caffeine (in reasonable doses), green tea extract, berberine, resveratrol…the list goes on!
+A few examples include magnesium (before bed to help you sleep), alpha-lipoic acid, caffeine (in reasonable doses), green tea extract, berberine, resveratrol…the list goes on!

 But even if you don’t choose to start taking any new supplements during your fasts, make sure you always take care of your basic micronutrient needs.